Azure/terraform-azurerm-avm-res-servicebus-namespace/examples/diagnostic-settings/README.md

 <!-- BEGIN_TF_DOCS -->
-# Default example
+# Diagnostic settings example

-This deploys the module in its simplest form.
+This example deploys the module configured with multiple combinations of diagnostic settings.

 ```hcl
 terraform {